KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 * Whom should the church reach?
 * How should the church reach them?

+First we would reflect on the existing Vision and Mission Statements
 ### Pretty Prairie United Methodist Church Vision and Mission Statements

 ![](new-marketing-strategy/vision-statement.jpg)